LandRegistry/common-dev-env/README.md

 * wiremock

 Individual commodities may require further files in order to set them up correctly, these are detailed below.
 Note that unless specified, any fragment files will only be run once.
 This is controlled by a generated `.commodities.yml` file in the root of the this repository, which you can change to allow the files to be read again - useful if you've had to delete and recreate a commodity container.

+The file may optionally also indicate that one or more services are resource intensive when starting up.
+The dev env will start those containers seperately - 3 at a time - and wait until each are declared healthy before starting any more.
+This requires a healthcheck command specified here or in the Dockerfile/docker-compose-fragment (in which case just use 'docker' in this file).

 [Example](snippets/app_configuration.yml)